krishnaasudhir/HADM-Muscle-Atrophy/README.md

-# ThreshHold — EMG Workout Monitor
+# ThreshHold

 Real-time muscle activation tracker using an EMG sensor, Arduino, and Bluetooth.
-Counts reps, detects fatigue, and streams live data to a desktop GUI — no manual calibration needed.
+Counts reps, detects fatigue, and streams live data to a desktop GUI.

 ---